telenordigital/connect-android-sdk/README.md

     }

     // Overriding onActivityResult here serves the same purpose as
-    // checkIntentForAndHandleRedirectUrlCall further up.
-It is needed on older devices,
+    // handleRedirectUrlCallIfPresent further up.
+It is needed on older devices
-    // which doesn't support Chrome Custom Tabs, or if the intent-filter for the redirect uri
+    // that don't support Chrome Custom Tabs, or if the intent-filter for the redirect uri
     // to this activity is missing.
     @Override
     protected void onActivityResult(int requestCode, int resultCode, Intent data) {